emqx/cloud-docs/en_US/shadow_service/feature.md

 # Features

-## Overview
+## Usage Overview
-On Statistics Overview, you can learn about the metrics of the usage of Shadow Service.
+On the **Usage Overview** tab, you can view the usage metrics of the Shadow Service.

 ![feature01](./_assets/feature.png)